 Infrastructure and platform security

 Servers are hardened using the Security Technical Implementation Guidelines (STIGs) published by the National Institute of Standards and Technology (NIST).
-Firewalls protect the network perimeter and firewalls.
+Firewalls protect the network perimeter.
 Access Control Lists (ACLs) segregate the different security zones.
-Intrusion Detection Systems (IDSs) are in place, and activities are logged and monitored on a continuous basis.
-Daily internal and external security scans are conducted of Cisco Webex Cloud.
-All systems are hardened and patched as part of the regular maintenance.
+Intrusion Detection Systems (IDSs) are in place, and activities are signed and monitored on a continuous basis.
+Daily internal and external security scans are conducted across Webex.
+All systems are hardened and patched as part of regular maintenance.
 Additionally, vulnerability scanning and assessments are performed continuously.